waph-team16/waph-teamproject/README.md

 1. Database implementation in a clear way to designate the valid users
 2. The logged-in users will be able to manage their posts and manage them.
-3.Users can manage their posts by deleting their content without the ability to remove posts made by others.
+3. Users can manage their posts by deleting their content without the ability to remove posts made by others.

 ## Use-Case Realization